-### MUAC tapes used to screen pregnant women
+MUAC tapes used to screen pregnant women

 Beyond their role in assessing the nutrition status of pregnant mothers, the MUAC tape can also be used to assess women at risk of low birth weight babies.

-Of further note, the MUAC has been used in some studies to track women for obesity in pregnancy Obesity puts a woman at risk of many health complications with moderate to severe impact on both mother and fetus.
+Of further note, the MUAC has been used in some studies to track women for obesity in pregnancy.
+Obesity puts a woman at risk of many health complications with moderate to severe impact on both mother and fetus.
 One study found that the MUAC had a sensitivity and specificity of 76% and 91% respectively.
-The study suggests 33 cm as a cutoff point-- above which women are identified as obese.
+This study suggests 33 cm as a cutoff point-- above which women are identified as obese.
 In South Africa, the cutoff point is 30 cm.The variability of cutoffs for both high and low BMI approximation using MUAC tapes speaks to the importance of adapting cutoffs to local populations.